RetroKoH/S1Complete/README.md

 See: http://info.sonicretro.org/Project_Sonic_1:_Two-Eight

 Hack To-Do List:
-* Ensure proper clearing of Speed Shoes.
-We only want fast boss music in Pinch mode
 * Fix bug with executing Peelout at the right edge of the screen (similar to the spindash bug) Noticable in bosses.
 * Add underwater and cycling palettes for Easy/Hard Mode